How Commitment and Consistency Influences Behaviour

 Commitment and consistency can result in some disastrous decisions when it leads to automatic behaviour.
-This occurs because people are so keen to be perceived to be consistent because it is perceived to be a positive characteristic.
+This occurs because people are so keen to be consistent.
+It is perceived to be a positive characteristic.

 Why is commitment so important?

-Psychologists believe that stubborn and ill-considered consistency is often the result of people making a public stand or commitment to something.
-Once such a commitment has been made people have a tendency to try to ensure consistency at almost all cost even though it may go against their inner beliefs.
+Psychologists believe that stubborn consistency is often the result of people making a public stand or commitment.
+Once such a commitment has been made people have a tendency to try to ensure consistency at all cost.
+Even though it may go against their inner beliefs.

 Just look at how UK MPs have supported Brexit since the EU referendum.
 According to a poll by the Press Association over two thirds of MPs voted to remain in the EU in the referendum.
-But as the Prime Minister and many MPs made a public declaration to abide by the result the vast majority of MPs voted to support the Bill to trigger Article 50 to take Britain out of the EU.
-This is despite the fact that only 52% of voters supported Brexit and many MPs still believe Brexit will seriously harm the economy and the UK’s standing in the world.
+But as the Prime Minister and many MPs made a public declaration to abide by the result.
+The vast majority of MPs voted to support the Bill to trigger Article 50 to take Britain out of the EU.
+This is despite the fact that only 52% of voters supported Brexit.
+Many MPs still believe Brexit will seriously harm the economy and the UK’s standing in the world.
 That is quite extraordinary behaviour and is a clear consequence of the power of commitment and consistency.

 What kind of commitment?